amklass11/Airpolution/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse.
+-I would like to thank Microverse.
+- I wpould like to acknowledge Nelson Sakwa Abdullah for the design of this project
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FAQ (optional) -->